j16r/ota/README.md

 management system with a low level templating language and content addressing query language.

-It is intended to be used for smaller sites as a blogging platform, or simple web shop.
+It is intended to be used for smaller sites such as a blogging platform, or a small store.

 ## Goals